News in 0.6.0-alpha

 This simple application could probably just as well use

-the common swap!
+the common swap! instead of rswap!,

-in React’s event handlers may
+but using swap! in React’s event handlers may

 trigger warnings due to unexpected return values, and may